mhornstein/Cloudinary-Test/Part3/part3.md

 ## Summary

 In this tutorial, you built a simple HTML/CSS/JS app that loads an image from Cloudinary and applies transformations using the JavaScript SDK.
-You've experienced firsthand how transformations let you adapt images on the fly and how the SDK makes them easy to apply with clean, reusable code.
+You've experienced firsthand how transformations let you adapt images on the fly, and how the SDK makes them easy to apply with clean, reusable code.

 ## View the completed code